Panoramagebäude

 Worth knowing

-The current building was opened just one year later.
-The octagonal building designed by Anton Fritz next to the valley station of the old Hungerburg railway is one of the buildings that symbolises the development of modern Innsbruck in Saggen around the turn of the century.
-The Saggen was not only home to the giant circular painting, but also to the old Chain Bridge, built in 1837, and the valley station of the Hungerburg railway, two other buildings that symbolised the renewal of the city.
-A tourist advert advertised the patriotic work of art:
+Just one year later, the building that still exists today was opened.
+The octagonal structure designed by Anton Fritz, located next to the valley station of the old Hungerburg railway, is one of the buildings that symbolically represent the development of modern Innsbruck in the Saggen district around the turn of the century.
+In addition to the monumental painting, the Saggen also housed two other modern structures: the old chain bridge built in 1837 and the valley station of the Hungerburg railway.
+A tourism advertisement praised the patriotic artwork:

-After the war, the panorama building was used as a garage and cattle shed.
-The battle painting, which weighed several tonnes, was stored in the Hofburg.
-For the time being, people had seen enough of the war.
+After the war, the panorama building was used as a garage and cattle stall.
+The massive painting was stored in the Hofburg.
+People had had enough of war for the time being.
 It was not until 1924 that the rotunda was reopened to the public.
-The enterprising Josef Hackl, landlord of the Gasthof Golden Eaglebought the giant circular painting and exhibited it again.
-In 1974, the building was placed under a preservation order, but since the construction of the museum on Mount Isel and the relocation of the giant circular painting there in 2011, it has stood empty.
-As of 2025, it has not yet been decided what will happen to the building, which is in need of renovation but is steeped in history.
+Josef Hackl, the energetic innkeeper of the Gasthof Goldener Adler, purchased the panorama and displayed it again.
+In 1974, the building was placed under historic preservation.
+This would prove both a blessing and a curse.
+Since the opening of the Bergisel Museum and the relocation of the panorama there in 2011, the rotunda has stood empty.
+Thanks to its protected status, it cannot be demolished; however, repurposing it is difficult and costly.
+What will ultimately become of the aging yet historically significant building remains undecided as of 2026 — and will likely occupy city politics for some time to come.

 Andreas Hofer and the Tyrolean uprising of 1809